ssh-vault/ssh-vault/CONTRIBUTING.md

 # Contributing to ssh-vault

 First and foremost, thank you!
-We appreciate that you want to contribute to ssh-vault, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to **ssh-vault**, your time is valuable, and your contributions mean a lot to us.

 ## Important!